sylhare/sylhare.github.io/_posts/2020/2020-07-14-reverse-engineering.md

 #### What you need to know

-With angr, what we want to achieve is arriving at the state where the serial number input is valid.
+With angr, what we want to achieve is arriving in the state where the serial number input is valid.
 So in radare2 we can do `iz` which will give us the strings and their data location, this is more precise than `strings` or `binwalk`: